Say you're into a particular author who likes giving each of their stories a special kind

 - One Piece did this powerfully in the Marineford Arc.
 A tradition in One Piece, is that no one dies in the present.
 This had been taken to ridiculous extremes on multiple occasions, perhaps most notably when Pell sacrificed himself to carry a massive bomb into the sky where the explosion would only barely not reach the ground.
 It's not long before he's implied, then later confirmed to have somehow survived.
 Then in the Marineford Arc, a bunch of powers are all colliding, but Luffy's just there for his brother, Ace.
 They tease that he may not have enough time to save him, but due to an immense amount of luck, he makes it and rescues his brother (of course, no one dies, right?).
 However, Luffy has been severely taxed by the events leading up to the Marineford Arc, and collapses at the height of a dangerous battle (partially thanks to only surviving the worst poisons on the planet due to an immense will and extensive outside help, another example of death being avoided against all odds).
 His brother rushes to his defense to take the blow from Akainu, a man with lava powers.
 Ace has fire powers and can turn immaterial, so he'll be fine, right?
-Well, if he turned immaterial the attack would have gone through and hit Luffy.
-So what happened?
-Akainu's attack melted a hole right through Ace's torso.
+Well, lava and fire are members of the same elemental family and since lava is much hotter he's able to directly injure even a man made of fire.
 Needless to say, he did not survive.
 The Meta Twist made this moment extremely powerful, making it a significant moment for the audience as well as the characters, while also symbolizing a major shift in the tone of the story.
 The Straw Hats were no longer just having fun adventures on the seas.
 They had drawn the attention of the biggest and most dangerous names in the world.

 - David Lynch, once he got famous for making Mind Screw movies, then directed a completely straight story called The Straight Story.